 Chemical manufacturers face enormous environmental, safety and cost issues.

-- Leaks during production that can have severe health consequences for plant workers and surrounding environments
+- Leaks during production can have severe health consequences for plant workers and surrounding environments

 - Equipment for demanding chemical process applications can be extremely expensive with limited performance life

 The variety of chemicals produced or used each year in manufacturing and treatment processes across the globe is staggering.
 The recipes for these chemical properties stretch from simple environmentally friendly compounds to highly toxic formulations requiring a massively diverse portfolio of products to address the complex range of needs.
 That includes pumps used for chemical processing and transferring.